nkhakwan/PierreWeek12FridayReviewProject/README.md

 6. Run "dotnet ef database update"
 Or Please see the detailed tables dump at the end of this README file for all the tables and database.

-# Database is named Sweet as first_last of names were already occupied in workbench and i didn't feel like deleting it.
+## Database is named Sweet.
+Firstname_lastname not avaialbe in mysql WB

 7. Against the norms appsettings.json is available for teachers viewing.
 Didn't include it in .gitignore.